ricruv17/DFT-related-scripts/README.md

-# MONA-scripts
+# DFT-related scripts
-Here lie the scripts that MONA group at King Abdullah University of Science and Technology (KAUST) uses.
+Here lie the scripts that I have used for my Density Functional Theory research and file-processing.

-Instructions on how to use each script are written as a comment at the beginning of each file.
+Instructions on how to use each script are written as a comment at the beginning of some of the files.

-Last update: June 18, 2023
+Last update: July 21, 2026